-Who is ETL Developer: Role Description, Process Breakdown, Responsibilities, and Skills
+What is ETL Developer: Role Description, Process Breakdown, Responsibilities, and Skills

 Around 14 years ago, Clive Humby, a mathematician and data scientist said: “Data is the new oil.”
 Data obsession is all the rage today, as all businesses are in a struggle to get data.
 Unlike oil, however, data itself costs nothing, but it’s worthless unless you can make sense of it.

-Dedicated practitioners of data engineering and data science are today’s gold miners who find new methods to collect, process, and store data.
 Using specific tools and practices, businesses implement these methods to generate valuable insights.
 One of the most common ways enterprises leverage data is business intelligence (BI), a set of practices and technologies that transform raw data into actionable information.

 The data can be used for various purposes: to do analytics or create machine learning models.
 But it can’t be used in its raw format.
 Any system dealing with data processing requires moving information from storage and transforming it in the process to be used by people or machines.
 This process is known as Extract, Transform, Load, or ETL.
 And usually, it is carried out by a specific type of engineer — an ETL developer.